gilramir/objregexp/README.md

     [:vowel:]

     # Match an object which is part of the "vowel" class.
-    # Save the value in a numbered "capture group" (aka, "register")
+    # Save the value in a numbered "capture group"
     ([:vowel:])

     # Match an object which is part of the "vowel" class,